 I don’t have a dog yet, but I plan to adopt one from my local shelter.
 It will be my first dog.
-I am a teacher so I have many non-work days such as eight to ten weeks of summer vacation, two weeks of Christmas break, one week of Easter break, and several holidays throughout the school year.
+I am a teacher, so I have many non-work days, such as eight to ten weeks of summer vacation, two weeks of Christmas break, one week of Easter break, and several holidays throughout the school year.
 Needless to say, during those non-work weeks, I will have more time to spend with my dog (i.e. more walks, longer walks, etc.) than when I am working.

-My question is, should I stay consistent with the same routine as when I am working even though it is summer time?
+My question is, should I stay consistent with the same routine as when I am working, even though it is summertime?
 Would the dog be able to adapt to the different routines between my work and non-work schedules?

 Thanks for your help,

-Cesar Millan's answer:
+Cesar Millan's Answer:

-Congratulations on your decision to adopt a dog, and I am very proud of you for thinking ahead and preparing yourself for the important responsibility of being a dog owner.
-In answer to your question, the beauty of dogs is the incredible way they adapt themselves to any kind of environmental scenario or schedule, but if you are going to invest more time in your dog during vacation (meaning, for instance, the dog is going to walk for an hour and a half in the morning instead of thirty minutes), make sure that you start weaning the dog to that new routine at least two weeks before you go back to work.
+Congratulations on your decision to adopt a dog, and I am very proud of you for thinking ahead and preparing yourself for the critical responsibility of being a dog owner.
+In answer to your question, the beauty of dogs is the incredible way they adapt themselves to any environmental scenario or schedule, but if you are going to invest more time in your dog during vacation (meaning, for instance, the dog is going to walk for an hour and a half in the morning instead of thirty minutes), make sure that you start weaning the dog to that new routine at least two weeks before you go back to work.

 Stay calm and assertive,

 Tips for Helping Your Dog Adjust to a New Schedule

 Whether your family is headed back to school after the summer off, you’re starting a new job away from home, or maybe you’ve been assigned a new shift at work, adapting to a new schedule can be tough on humans.
 But don’t forget about your furry friends.
 They are used to you leaving at the same time, returning at the same time, going for a daily walk at the same time, and eating at the same time.
 A sudden change in routine can cause a drastic change in their behavior and mood, and not for good.